Origins

 in his teachings?

-Emperor Meiji in great esteem, and this may indeed have been the
+Meiji in great esteem, and this may indeed have been the case.
+However,

-and a new Emperor ruled Japan during the time Usui-sensei was
+new Emperor ruled Japan during the time Usui-sensei was expounding his

-their own set of guiding principles to make due reference
+set of guiding principles to make due reference to this particular

-rather than a substitute for the Imperial ones, which were
+substitute for the Imperial ones, which were still viewed as

-is important to note that, although an Imperial proclamation,
+important to note that, although an Imperial proclamation, and as such

-and as such treated with great reverence, the Imperial Rescript
+treated with great reverence, the Imperial Rescript on Education was

 The initial draft of the document was written by Education Minister